justinkneff/MvvmCrossAzureSyncPOC/README.md

 # Note
 This does not contain the backend API.
-This has only been implemented for the iOS UI but the code is in the core/common/shared portion.
+This has only been implemented for the iOS UI/Windows Universal(UWP) but the code is in the core/common/shared portion.